micheam/go-pgtest/README.md

 This module was developed by [Michito Maeda](https://micheam.com) Contributions and feedback are welcome.

-## License
+## Acknowledgements

-`go-pgtest` is licensed under the MIT License.
-See the LICENSE file for details.
+`go-pgtest` relies heavily on the `github.com/ory/dockertest` library.
+We would like to express our gratitude to the maintainers of `dockertest` for their excellent work, which makes this module possible.